EricZhaoCherryTomato/ConnectFour/ConnectFour/ReadMe.txt

 		DI -- Autofac
 		Console App

-Done:	Barely working connect 4 game with minimal unit test.
-Six Accepatnce test has been tested.
+Done:	Barely working connect 4 game with the minimal unit test.
+Six Acceptance test has been tested.

-To do:	Refactor Game class, apply state design patter to handle the board state change
+To do:	Refactor Game class, apply state design pattern r to handle the board state change
-		Remove all the magic string and int to app config and use config injector to replace May also need add the observor to the Player and board when new coin drops Performace at this moment is not taken into account but need to refactor the alogrithm on the Judge to achieve Big O
+		Remove all the magic string and int to app config and use config injector to replace May also need to add the observer to the Player and board when new coin drops Performace at this moment is not taken into account but need to refactor the algorithm on the Judge to achieve Big O

-Question for stakeholder: what kind of situation is regarded as invaild board demension?
+Question for stakeholder: what kind of situation is regarded as invalid board dimension?
-							Currenly the game accept any number but character.
-Is there any limitation for the size of board?
+							Currenly the game accepts any number but character.
+Is there any limitation for the size of the board?